MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/processes.md

 ### Define actions

 Each violation trigger should have a corresponding action.
-Triggered actions should always notify an appropriate IT staff or Cloud Governance team member when a violation occurs.
+Triggered actions should always notify an appropriate IT staff or cloud governance team member when a violation occurs.
 This notification can lead to a manual review of the compliance issue or kickoff a predefined remediation process depending on the type and severity of the detected violation.

 Some examples of violation triggers and actions: